Academic Achievement

 In comparison to the state average and top decile benchmark, PRSD students are performing at high levels on the PSSA and Keystone Exams.

-In comparison to state and national averages, PRSD students outperformed benchmarks and achieved at near historic levels on the American College Test (ACT).
+- Pine-Richland students outperformed benchmarks and achieved at near historic levels on the SAT and ACT.

 Targets for Achievement and Growth